 STEP 3: LATHER UP

 Avoid dry shaving.
 Instead, apply a protective layer between your blade and skin to prevent nasty razor burn.
 There are plenty of alternatives out there, from gels to lathers to foams – pick your preferred texture and get ready for action.
-If you have sensitive skin, opt for a shave gel or cream that is soap-free and paraben free.
+If you have sensitive skin, opt for a shave gel or cream that is alcohol- and parabens-free.
 A small dollop of your preferred product should do.
 Lather in a circular motion until your face and neck are evenly covered.

 STEP 4: SHAVE PROPERLY